wooldridge/ml-certauth/README.md

   ssl certificate template: cred-template ssl require client certificate: true
   ```
   At the bottom, click Show and check the `Acme Corp` checkbox.
+Click OK to save.

 7. Run the following:

   `node clientML.js`

+8. To delete the REST server and database, run the following:

+  `node teardown.js`